Pan de Leche

 - 1/2 stick melted butter (for brushing the rolls before and after baking)

 1. In a microwave-safe cup or bowl, heat the pineapple juice for 30 seconds on high.
 Using an instant-read thermometer, let it cool until the temperature reaches 105 degrees.
-Stir in the yeast.
+Stir in the 1 tablespoon sugar and packet of yeast.
 Set aside for about 10 minutes to proof (it will get all bubbly).

 2. In a microwave-safe cup or bowl, heat the milk and 1/4 cup butter (about one minute on 100% power).
 Stir in the 1/3 cup sugar and vanilla extract.
 Allow the mixture to cool then mix in the egg.